NerdTriffic/DoomWizard/README.md

 # Usage
 ## Step 1

+Insert your memorycard into the computer

-Copy your Doom mods into the Mods folder.
+Copy your Doom mods into the Mods folder

 Supported formats: